Test iOS Apps for Accessibility

 Launch the App and Sign In

-1. Launch the axe DevTools Mobile Analyzer application from your Applications folder or Launchpad.
+1. Launch the Axe DevTools Mobile Analyzer application from your Applications folder or Launchpad.

 2. Choose your server configuration before signing in.
 Your organization administrator can provide this information.